kristineallyssa/FunctionsandError/README.md

 ## Description

-The project allows the user to deposit, withdraw, and check current balance on their account.
-A user can set a maximum balance, and the user can only deposit and withdraw less than the maximum balance.
+The project allows the user to buy item, check item count, and allows owners to add item price and item count, and withdraw the accumulated sales.
+There will be actions that can only be accessed and done by the owner, and an error will occur if an unauthorized action is done.

 ## Getting Started